Juanca1984/Yucatexas_BASE/Requeriments.md

 - Must have (es necesario)
 - Should have (es recomendable)
 - Could have (podría implementares)
-- Won't have (no lo queremos... quizá en un futuro)
+- Won't have (no se implemetará... quizá en un futuro)

 ## **Requerimientos funcionales.**